 Terrell Marshall Law Group PLLC partnered with Schlanger Law Group LLP to file a class-action lawsuit in response to numerous TD Bank fraud claims.
 The bank was charged with violating several sections of the Federal Electronic Fund Transfer Act (EFTA).
 The lawsuit–which was filed in federal court in the Eastern District of New York–is demanding actual, statutory, and treble damages for the victims of TD Bank’s unlawful practices.

 The named plaintiffs are TD Bank customers who received fraudulent phone calls from a scammer.
 Two of the three named plaintiffs received a call from someone who claimed to be a representative from TD Bank.
-The victims had recognized the phone number as a TD Bank number (now believed to be a caller ID spoof) and trusted the scammer when they claimed that the bank had detected fraudulent activity in their accounts.
+The victims had recognized the phone number as a TD Bank number (now believed to be a caller ID spoof) and trusted the scammer when he told them the bank had detected fraudulent activity in their accounts.

 The third named plaintiff fell victim to a similar scam in which the scammer claimed to be an Amazon customer service representative calling to assist in a refund.
 This situation also qualified as TD Bank fraud because the third victim’s financial account was held at TD Bank.

 The lawsuit is filed against TD Bank for failing to follow several EFTA guidelines meant to protect bank customers from fraud.
-The EFTA generally protects consumers against unauthorized electronic transfers, requiring the bank to credit back funds that are withdrawn by scammers without the consumer’s permission.
+The EFTA generally protects consumers against unauthorized electronic transfers, requiring the bank to credit back the funds that are withdrawn by scammers without the consumer’s permission.

-The two law firms have recently teamed up to file several class actions around the country focused on violations of the Electronic Funds Transfer Act that short-changed victims of increasingly preventable identity theft and impersonation scams as well as other related situations.
+The two law firms have recently teamed up to file several class actions around the country focused on violations of the Electronic Fund Transfer Act that harmed victims of identity theft and impersonation scams as well as other related situations.

 If you believe that you may also be a victim of the scam described above (or a similar scam), please do not hesitate to contact us.